 Finally, if your snake plant is flowering, you’ll want to cut the flower stalk.

-This helps the plant conserve resources and will reduce the amount of stress caused by losing so much foliage at once.
+This helps the plant conserve nutrients and will reduce the amount of stress caused by losing so much foliage at once.

 Sterilize the Healthy Roots

-There are two ways to do this: dipping in fungicide or dipping in a bleach solution.
+There are two ways to do this: dipping in a fungicide or dipping in a bleach solution.